Skip to content

 urn:c2id:redirect_uri_template:[URI]

-The URI is the final redirection URI which must contain a single [param] placeholder, to be set dynamically by the Connect2id server at the authorisation endpoint when it handles a request.
-The [param] can appear anywhere in the template URI, or may represent the entire URI.
+The URI is the final redirection URI template.
+It must contain exactly one [param] placeholder, which is later replaced by the Connect2id server when processing the authorisation request.
+The [param] placeholder can appear anywhere in the template URI, or it can represent the entire URI.

 Example redirect_uri template: